facebook/flow/docs/01-type-aliases.md

 ---

 Flow supports a new language feature called type aliasing.
 Type aliasing provides a way to redefine existing types as new type names.
+For example, type aliases may be used to define names for object types, effectively modeling interface types.
 Type aliases are similar to `typedef`s in C or type abbreviations in OCaml.
 Here is a simple example:

 {% highlight javascript linenos=table %}
 /* @flow */